asparrell/cosi217/assignment3/README.md

 ### Streamlit
-After the containers are running with the compose, run `docker stop assignment3=streamlit-1`.
-Then, run `docker run -d -p 8501:8501 assignment3-streamlit` and the site should load on http://localhost:8501 .

-[//]: # (Simply navigate to ____ in the browser to view the site.
-On this page, you can select "entities" or "dependencies" from the sidebar, and then you can change between the table and graph views by selecting the corresponding tab.)
+Simply navigate to http://localhost:8501 in the browser to view the site.
+On this page, you can select "entities" or "dependencies" from the sidebar, and then you can change between the table and graph views by selecting the corresponding tab.

 ### FastAPI